vb2007/discordbot/.github/ISSUE_TEMPLATE/command-improvement.md

 ---
 name: Command improvement
 about: Use this, if you would like to request an improvement for an existing command
-title: 'New command: '
+title: 'Improvement: '
-labels: new command
+labels: command improvement
 assignees: vb2007

 ---